 Zuid-Afrika is een land van kleuren, culturen en tradities.
 Een land met uitgestrekte woestijnen, groene valleien en mooie stranden.
 Maak een safari in het Krugerpark, trek door de indrukwekkende Drakensbergen, overnacht op diverse plekken langs de bekende Tuinroute en ontdek het kosmopolitische Kaapstad.
 Er worden regelmatig korte wandelingen gemaakt en in het juiste seizoen kun je walvissen spotten vanaf de kust bij Hermanus.
 Tijdens deze groepsreis overnacht je in comfortabele accommodaties, waarbij de meeste maaltijden zijn inbegrepen.

-The largest game reserve in South Africa, boasts the world's greatest concentration of species, and has an amazing 16 different ecosystems.
+We stretch our legs on a short morning walk exploring the surrounding bush before we re-enter Kruger NP and head south.
+Kruger NP is the largest game reserve in South Africa, boasts the world’s greatest concentration of species, and has an amazing 16 different ecosystems.
 Exciting game drives provide us with excellent game viewing.
 Spot the “Big 5” (lion, leopard, elephant, rhino and buffalo) and many other animals in this true African wilderness.

 Malolotja Nature Reserve in the mountainous Kingdom of Swaziland is our next attraction.
 Renowned for a great variety of habitats from short grassland, to thick riverine scrub, bushveld and moist forest, we explore the reserve on foot to enjoy the fantastic mountain views.
 Relax around a campfire dinner and stay in mountain cabins for the night.

 The Drakensberg Mountains or “uKhahlamba” - the Barrier of Spears, is a 200-kilometre-long mountainous wonderland and world heritage site.
-From Mkuzi we move further south to the base of these mountains where we overnight for two nights in quaint cottages.
+From Zululand we move further south to the base of these mountains where we overnight for two nights in quaint cottages.
 We will spend time walking along beautiful mountain stream paths, or just enjoying the spectacular views.

 En-route to the Wild Coast we visit Qunu, the home town of Nelson Mandela, and pay our respects to this great man.
 The Wild Coast remains a relatively untouched paradise with unspoilt stretches of dramatically beautiful coastline, open spaces and pristine forest areas.
 We stay overnight in Kei Mouth and the next day is free to explore the area, meet local villagers or go down to the beach.